SLIP AND FALL ACCIDENTS

 DAMAGES AND COMPENSATION FOR A SLIP AND FALL CASE

 Slip and fall cases, as any other personal injury cases, give rise to general and special damages.
 General damages are those that directly flow from the slip and fall accident, while special damages are those capable of being calculated with reasonable accuracy.

 In other words, if you prevail in a slip and fall case, you will be entitled to compensation for pain and suffering that you have experienced as a result of the accident – general damages, as well as compensation for your medical bills, time lost from work and future earnings (money you cannot earn as a result of the slip and fall) – special damages.

 When involved in a slip and fall accident, it is important to act on time.
 In California, a plaintiff has two years to file a case in court from the date of the accident, which is known as Statute of Limitations.
 If a plaintiff is a minor, there is some extra time available, specifically a minor has 2 years from their 18th birthday to file a case, or the right to claim damages will be forfeited.

 The severe injuries caused by slip and fall accidents require Woodland Hills Accident Lawyer who will represent you and fight for your rights.
 Slip and Fall accidents are no laughing matter.
 They cause serious injuries that are often permanent further causing serious financial difficulties.
-Act on time and Call your Woodland Hills Accident Attorney today at (818) 877-HURT for a free consultation.
+Act on time.